PlanktoScope/PlanktoScope/documentation/docs/setup/software/standard-setup.md

 5. Select the SD card you wish to write your image to.
 6. Review your selections and click 'Flash!' to begin writing data to the SD card.

+Once flashing is complete, unmount the SD card and remove it from the computer.

 ## Insert the SD card into the PlanktoScope

-Once flashing is over, you can unmount the SD card from the computer.
-Then insert the microSD card into the Raspberry Pi computer installed in your PlanktoScope.
+Insert the microSD card into the Raspberry Pi computer installed in your PlanktoScope.

 ## Connect to the PlanktoScope